RefresherTowel/docs/statement/index.md

 - **Feather-friendly**
   Types are annotated for better autocompletion and linting in the GameMaker code editor.

-If you’re a beginner or just need something straightforward, you can safely stop at these features.
+If you're a beginner or just need something straightforward, you can safely stop at these features.

 ---